 Michigan Technological University is a wonderful choice for students pursuing a Public Relations & Advertising degree.
-Graduates of the Public Relations program earn an average of $37,337 in their early career salary and $67,530 in their mid-career salary.
+Michigan Technological University public relations & advertising majors make 2.2% more than the average public relations grad.
 Students who enjoy a more slow-paced life will value the school's location in the compact town of Houghton, Michigan.

 It's hard to beat Andrews University if you want to pursue Public Relations & Advertising as a major.
 Public relations majors from Andrews University receive an earnings boost of approximately 1.3% over the typical income of public relations & advertising majors.
 Students who enjoy a more slow-paced life will appreciate Andrews University's location in the small town of Berrien Springs, Michigan.